takuya/php-process/README.md

 ### A Simple way, Only Single File for use.

-No packages required.
+No extra packages required.

-A Single File ` require_once 'src/Process.php' ` need to use.
+A Single File ` require_once 'src/Process.php' ` need to use. vanilla php, no dependencies.

 ```php